-be the system time of the $i$th status update.
-When the system reaches steady state, the system times are also i.i.d. exponential random variables with the mean $1/(\mu-\lambda)$~\cite{2012infocom?,bookRandomProcessSystemTime}.
+represent the system time of the $i$th status update.
+When the system reaches steady state, the system times are also i.i.d. exponential random variables with mean $1/(\mu-\lambda)$~\cite{2012infocom?,bookRandomProcessSystemTime}.

 We consider the case when $m=1$ and the VoI expression is given in Corollary~\ref{cor:1}.
 We observe that the VoI immediately reaches the local minimum before a new update is received by the destination.
-Given that $n$ samples are observed, the worst-case VoI can be obtained when $t=t'_{n+1}$ and it is believed to be of interest in applications with a threshold restriction on the information value.
+Given that $n$ samples are observed, the worst-case VoI can be obtained when $t=t'_{n+1}$.
+This operating point is of interest in applications with a threshold restriction on the information value.
 When the time instants are random, the VoI in the worst case can also be regarded as a random variable.
-Based on~\eqref{eq:general voi 1 dimension}, the worst VoI with $n$ status updates is given as
+Based on~\eqref{eq:general voi 1 dimension}, the worst-case VoI with $n$ status updates is given by

 The system time $S_{n + 1}$ and the sampling interval $T_{n+1}$ are the main factors affecting the distribution of VoI.
-The joint probability density function (PDF) of $S_{n + 1}$ and $T_{n+1}$ is given by
+As shown in appendix~\ref{appendix:mm1 joint PDF}, the joint probability density function (PDF) of $S_{n + 1}$ and $T_{n+1}$ is given by